Et-17/Helios/README.md

 ### Report Generation

-Clicking on the piece of paper on the siebar will switch to the report genreation page.
+Clicking on the piece of paper on the sidebar will switch to the report generation page.
 This page will export all of thec companies being shown on the company list, including all of the filters and column toggling you have applied, to a CSV file that can be used in all sorts of spreadsheet applications such as Excel.

 The names that are shown on the company list are not the names that the database uses but rather much nicer looking names.
 Database names can't easily have things such as punctuation and spaces, so its much easier to have different names for the database.
 However, the same rules that make it easier to use names in databases also make those names much easier for analyzing a CSV file, so I use the actual database names when exporting.

+### Adding a Company

+Of course no data store is complete without the ability to add data.
+If you click on the plus Helios will switch to the company adding page.
+This just requires you to put in some data about the company, and then press either the Add Company button or press enter.
+If everything was successful, Helios will display a message to that effect.
+The company list will automatically refresh to show you the new company that you have added.
+All of the text fields are fully Unicode compatible so people of all languages can use Helios.